 The Essex Virtual School has oversight for all Essex children in care from Early Years, throughout their statutory education years and through post 16 further education.
 The role of the local authority is set out in the DfE document Promoting the education of looked after children Statutory Guidance for local authorities February 2018.

 The service also maintains an oversight for children from other local authorities placed in Essex schools.
 Essex has produced a document to support other LAs who place children in care in the Essex area.
 If you have children that are in the care of another Local Authority, please try to ensure that you are also aware of their Virtual Head details.
-This is the current list of Virtual School Heads for the Eastern Region.

 Education and participation strategy for children in care Supporting documentation and information on children in care is available from the Government website and has been handily packaged together on this link.
 The school Self Assessment Tool has been created to assist school leaders to evaluate the provision and effectiveness raising attainment and supporting children in care.
 Improving outcomes for children in care is a priority for Ofsted and forms part of the school inspection.
 Inspectors will use the S5 Evidence Form to support their judgement.